-Families assisted through this activity may not exercise portability to another jurisdiction unless the receiving PHA will absorb the family.
+Households assisted through this activity may not exercise portability to another jurisdiction unless the receiving PHA will absorb the household.

 Subject to Availability

 Assistance provided through this activity shall be subject to the availability of funding as determined by HACSB.